 Colleen Franca (USA) painted in an impressionistic stile a series of landscapes, townscapes and objects around the house, such as a bunch of puppies or the laundry line.
 They show her fascination of observing.
 Her attempts to catch light were both playful and highly professional.

 Dario Argentesi (Italy) is a highly talented young composer and pianist.
-He rehearsed for a concert that he will give in July in Italy and gave us the try-out.
+He rehearsed for a concert that in July in Italy and gave us the try-out.
 One of the pieces was the beautiful, 45-minutes Pictures at an Exhibition by Mussorgsky, for which Dario projected most of the paintings.
-Dario himself was also inspired for his compositions by what he saw in his surroundings.
-The titles refer to that: “Evoramonte”, “pre-historic grave” and cats”.
-On 5 and 16 May Dario Argentesi gave piano recitals including a composition that he created inspired by Evoramonte and the surrounding nature.
+Dario was also inspired by what he saw in his surroundings.
+The titles refer to that: “Evoramonte”, “pre-historic grave” and "cats”.
+On 5 and 16 May he gave piano recitals including a composition that he created inspired by Evoramonte and the surrounding nature.
 Watch this video .

 Kate Sameworth (USA) made more than hundred miniature drawings, covering themes such as birds, mythical animals a (fictive) family tree.
 Each theme fitted perfectly in a small wooden or tin box.
 On the back of most were poetic, philosophic or humorist short statements.
 Due to the size, the boxes and the texts the work was surrealistic, intriguing and very intimate.
 The slide show gives an impression.